 Aidan: It was really nice and fun to shoot with someone similar where we could have a laugh.

 Vic: We were joking about and stuff, so it wasn’t awkward.
-My favourite bit was when we were talking about skittles.
+My favorite bit was when we were talking about skittles.
 I love skittles.

 Something to remember